Spectral action in Betti Geometric Langlands: Microlocal geometry

 Let $Y$ be a smooth stack, let $\TT^* Y$ be the total space of its cotangent complex, and $T^*Y$ its underlying classical cotangent bundle.

 Let $\Sh(Y)$ be the dg derived category of all complexes on $Y$.

 Thanks to the functoriality recalled above, the notion of singular support readily extends to this setting.
-Namely, for $\calF \in \Sh(Y)$, we may assign its singular support $\sing(\calF) \subset T^*Y$.
-It is uniquely characterized by the fact for a smooth map $u:U\to Y$ where $U$ is a smooth scheme, with induced correspondence
+Namely, for $\calF \in \Sh(Y)$, we may assign its singular support $\sing(\calF) \subset T^*Y$ uniquely characterized by the following property.
+For a smooth map $u:U\to Y$ where $U$ is a smooth scheme, with induced correspondence

 we have the compatibility

 Observe that with this characterization in hand, the functoriality recalled in Section~\ref{sss:sing scheme} readily extends to representable maps of smooth stacks.